John DeLorean: Pontiac

 DeLorean became widely known at Pontiac for the Pontiac GTO, a muscle car named after the Ferrari 250 GTO.
 The Pontiac brand reached third place in annual industry sales in the United States.
 To highlight the brand's performance emphasis, the GTO debuted as a Tempest/LeMans option package with a larger and more powerful engine in 1964.
 This marked the beginning of Pontiac's renaissance as GM's performance division instead of its previous position with no clear brand identity.
 The car and its popularity continued to grow in the following years.
 DeLorean received almost total credit for its success—its conception, engineering, and marketing—and was rewarded with a 1965 promotion to head of the Pontiac division.

 At 40, DeLorean had broken the record for youngest division head at GM and was determined to continue his string of successes.
 Adapting to the frustrations he perceived in the executive offices was a difficult transition for him.
 He believed there was an undue amount of conflict between GM's division heads.
 Several of Pontiac's advertising campaign themes met with internal resistance, such as the "Tiger" campaign used to promote the GTO and other Pontiac models in 1965 and 1966.
-In addition, there was Ed Cole's decision to ban multiple carburetors, a method of enhancing engine performance used by Pontiac that had begun with two 4-barrel carburetors ("2x4 bbl") and Tri-Power (three 2-barrel carburetors ("3x2 bbl")) in 1957.
+In addition, there was Ed Cole's decision to ban multiple carburetors, a method of enhancing engine performance used by Pontiac that had begun with two 4-barrel carburetors ("2×4 bbl") and Tri-Power or three 2-barrel carburetors ("3×2 bbl") in 1957.

 In response to the "pony car" market dominated by the Ford Mustang, DeLorean asked GM executives for permission to market a smaller version of the Pontiac Banshee show car for 1966.
 However, his idea was rejected because of GM's concern that it would divert sales from the Chevrolet Corvette, their flagship performance car.
 Their focus was on the new Chevrolet Camaro design.
 Pontiac developed its version, and the Firebird was introduced for the 1967 model year.